 There are three major types of stonemason - banker mason, fixer mason and memorial mason - that work in the craft of stonemasonry.
-Each has their own specific set of skills and expertise that they bring to the industry, and each one is required for differing roles.
+Each has its own specific set of skills and expertise that they bring to the industry, and each one is required for differing roles.

 A bank mason is usually located in a workshop and uses a variety of hand and power tools to cut, carve and shape stone.
-The stones size and shape are determined by builders or other parties beforehand, so a bank mason will generally work from a brief or set of designs provided for a particular project.
+The stone's size and shape are determined by builders or other parties beforehand, so a bank mason will generally work from a brief or a set of designs provided for a particular project.
 The stone, once created to the specifications needed, will be transferred somewhere else for use in a building or other arrangement.

 Lastly (but certainly not least), there are memorial masons.
 Memorial masons carve into stone - you may know their work in the form of headstones, plaques, gravestones, statues or memorials.
 They are used quite extensively by different industries, including funeral parlours, councils, crematoriums and local governments, to carve words or messages into stone for varying purposes.

-Although a banker mason, fixer mason and memorial mason are the three main types of stone mason, there are other forms of masonry that someone can enter into.
+Although a banker mason, fixer mason, and memorial mason are the three main types of stonemason there are other forms of masonry that someone can enter into.
 A lot of the time, there is an overlapping between types and forms across many areas.

 In its most basic form, a quarryman is a stonemason that works in a quarry to extract chunks of stone.
-These rough pieces then get collected and taken to another place to get refined, and can be a range of materials such as marble, flint, granite or limestone (but can also be even more basic, such as sand or gravel, depending on the quarry).
+These rough pieces then get collected and taken to another place to get refined and can be a range of materials such as marble, flint, granite or limestone (but can also be even more basic, such as sand or gravel, depending on the quarry).

 A sawyer mason is like a banker mason - they get the rough pieces of stone and work them to a series of standards (depending on a range of considerations).
-The difference between a sawyer mason and a banker mason is the size of stone that they work with - a sawyer mason usually works with pieces much larger than what a banker mason works with, and they use diamond-tipped tools.
+The difference between a sawyer mason and a banker mason is the size of the stone that they work with - a sawyer mason usually works with pieces much larger than what a banker mason works with, and they use diamond-tipped tools.

 A sawyer mason can work in a quarry, or they may be found in tile or flooring stores.
 They have quite a range of specific skills, as they know which stones will cleave by examining grain patterns, know how to get smaller stones from larger pieces and carve out very precise outlines, drill holes in them and use various tools (usually a chisel) to make specific items (such as benchtops or floors).

-Finally, a carver mason are the artists of the industry - they are the people who create designs and/or patterns from stone, as well as on stones.
+Finally, carver masons are the artists of the industry - they are the people who create designs and/or patterns from stone, as well as on stones.
 This could be something like a stone sculpture of a particular figure or animal, or other projects of a similar nature.
 Throughout time, carver masons have been known for their exceptional skills in creating beautiful pieces.

-Not everyone can be a stonemason!
+Not everyone can be a stonemason.
 In order to become a stonemason in Australia, you must either complete an apprenticeship in stonemasonry or complete a Certificate III in Stonemasonry (Monument/Installation).
 Go to the Queensland Building and Construction Commission website if you would like to know more, or want to ensure your stonemason is adequately licensed.